 Some More Foods That Make Your Metabolism Faster

-The protein in this fruit contains all 9 essential amino acids, plus heart-healthy omega-3 fatty acids.
+In this fruit, the protein contains all nine essential amino acids, plus heart-healthy omega-3 fatty acids.

-Milk really does do a body good.
-In addition to packing in plenty of protein, milk is also a great source of bone-building calcium.
+Milk makes a healthy body.
+As well as bringing in plenty of protein, milk is also a great source of calcium that strengthens bones.

-Yes, cheese can be a part of a healthy diet—as long as you don’t overindulge.
-Stick to one serving; pair it with an apple for an ultra-healthy and satisfying afternoon snack.
+Sure, cheese can be a part of a balanced diet before you overindulge.
+Stick to one serving; for an ultra-afternoon snack, eat it with an apple.

 Protein content: 15 g per 1/2 cup

-Protein content: 4 g per 1 cup (chopped)
+Protein content: 4 g (cut) per 1 cup

-This tasty veggie is a nutrient powerhouse.
-Enjoy it steamed or grilled, or toss chopped spears into salads.
+This delicious veggie is a powerhouse of nutrients.
+Enjoy steaming or grilling it, or tossing the chopped spears into salads.

-Reaches for foods high in resistant starch, a unique kind of fiber.
-Resistant starch isn’t digested by the small intestine, which means it enters the large intestine whole, where it ferments.
-“This process creates beneficial fatty acids that can block the body’s ability to burn carbs, so it uses stored body fat and recently consumed fat as fuel instead.”
+Achieve high in resistant starch, a special form of fibre for foods.
+The small intestine does not absorb resistant starch, which ensures it reaches the whole of the large intestine where it ferments.
+“This method produces beneficial fatty acids that can obstruct the ability of the body to burn carbohydrates, and then it uses stored body fat and recently ingested fat as fuel.”

 Protein content: 18 g per 6 oz

-This thick and creamy treat packs nearly twice as much protein as other dairy sources; it’s great with fruit.
+This rich and creamy treat contains about twice as much protein as other forms of milk; it’s perfect on fruit.

-A small handful of walnuts or almonds is great as a snack, mixed into yogurt or oatmeal, or on a salad.
+A small pound of walnuts or almonds is perfect as a snack, mixed in yoghurt or oatmeal, or on a salad.

-Made from soybeans and this is low-cal, versatile protein will take on any flavor, from Asian to barbecue.
+Made from soybeans and this is low-called, flexible protein can take on every flavour, from Asian to barbecue.

-Whether it’s salmon or tuna, seafood is a great catch.
-Make sure you take at least 3 to 5 servings a week.
+The fish is a perfect catch, whether it’s salmon or tuna.
+Make sure you take 3 to 5 servings a week or more.

-Roast them as a snack, throw them on top of a salad, or toss them in the food processor for a hummus recipe.
+Whisk them as a snack, put them on top of a salad, or mix them for a hummus recipe in the food processor.

 Poultry and pork

-Family favorites like skinless chicken and pork make it easy to score plenty of protein at each meal.
+Family staples like skinless chicken and pork make every meal quick to score enough protein.